Ayushjaiswal07/Canvas-Board/README.md

 # Please read the 'prerequisite.docx' before cloning the project.

-<h3>Run all the command and install needed packages that are bold</h3>
+<h2>Run all the command and install needed packages that are bold ind 'prerequisits.dox'</h2>

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).